Configuration options

 Blocklist

 You may exclude some systems from being scanned or included in the reports.
-To do that, set the BLOCKLIST_FILE
+To do that, set the BLOCKLIST_FILE environment

-variable to a path to a blocklist file (it needs to be placed in the ./shared
+variable to a path to a blocklist file (it needs to be placed in the ./shared directory which is mounted to all scanning containers

-as /shared
+as /shared).

-The blocklist file is a yaml
+The blocklist file is a yaml file with the following syntax:

 - mode: 'block_scanning_and_reporting' (to block both scanning and reporting) or